nuagenetworks/vspkdoc/_sources/v6/nuuplinkconnection.rst.txt

 - ``advertisement_criteria``: Advertisement Criteria for Traffic Flow

+- ``fec_enabled``: Indicates the FEC (Forward Error Correction) setting on this Uplink Connection.
+Possible values are Enabled (Encode & Decode on all paths over this uplink), Disabled (Encode & Decode only to uplinks with FEC Enabled) and Supported (do not Encode or Decode, do not detect or report loss).

 - ``secondary_address``: Secondary IP Address (Control IP Address) for Loopback.

 - ``netmask``: Subnet mask of the uplink connection if mode is set to Static.

 - ``vlan``: VLAN Id of this uplink

+- ``vlan_id``: The UUID of the VLAN on which this uplink connection resides.

 - ``embedded_metadata``: Metadata objects associated with this entity.
 This will contain a list of Metadata objects if the API request is made using the special flag to enable the embedded Metadata feature.
 Only a maximum of Metadata objects is returned based on the value set in the system configuration.